sozibul23/Selenium_Login_Automation_sadhin/README.md

 This project automates the login functionality of the GoZayaan website using Selenium WebDriver with IntelliJ IDEA.
 It demonstrates end-to-end browser automation, element handling, and login validation through a structured testing approach.

-⚙️ Technologies Used
+**⚙️ Technologies Used**

-Programming Language: Java
+Language: Java
 Automation Tool: Selenium WebDriver
 IDE: IntelliJ IDEA

-Build Tool: Maven (if applicable)
+Build Tool: Maven
+Testing Framework: TestNG

-Browser: Chrome (configurable)
+Browser: Chrome

 **🎯 Project Objective**

 The goal of this project is to: